bcodell/dbt-activity-schema/README.md

 # **dbt-activity-schema**
-A dbt package to query Activity Streams using a SQL-esque interface called `aql` - Activity Query Language.
-In addition to a proposed implementation of aql, it contains myriad utility functions to empower users to build entire Activity Schema data pipelines in their dbt projects.
+A dbt package to build and maintain Activity Schema data pipelines and build datasets from Activity Streams.
+Assumes some working knowledge of the [Activity Schema Spec](https://github.com/ActivitySchema/ActivitySchema).

 # Sponsors